cloke/peel/README.md

 # TODO GENERAL
 - [X] Look at organizing tool specific code into local packages
+- [ ] TaskRunner should handle stdError and report back to the user

 #  TODO GIT
 ### General
-- [ ] Switch branch while file list is selected does not refresh list.
+- [X] Switch branch while file list is selected does not refresh list.
 Ideally the entire view hiarachy would be repainted and selection removed.
 - [ ] Switch branch and branches should refresh.
 Again full repaint would be ideal
 - [ ] When a file is moved the commit view shows errors on removed files.
 Status "AD" and "R" are not taken into account.
 - [X] Convert file change list to an object that includes status changes and escaped path.